READY 2 RACE GREYHOUND SALES 2019

 Nominators, Owners and Vendors should carefully consider these Terms and Conditions.
 These terms and conditions are to be read in consideration of the Rules, as amended from time to time, which can be found at http://www.ready2race.grv.org.au.

 1. Agreement by persons nominating

-All Nominators of greyhounds to participate in the Event acknowledge and agree to be bound by these terms and conditions including the Rules, other than Local Rule 30 and Greyhound Australia Rule 11J.
+All Nominators of greyhounds to participate in the Event acknowledge and agree to be bound by these terms and conditions including the Rules, other than Local Rule 30 and Local Rule 26A.2.

 2. Greyhound eligibility

 (a) All greyhounds nominated for the Event must be whelped in the period 1 July 2017 to 30 June 2018 and can include Raced greyhounds, Unraced greyhounds and Unnamed greyhounds.